 Can people leave without social networks?
 1.94 billion monthly active users of Facebook and 313 million monthly active users of Twitter will definitely say "No".
 It is wise to add social share and follow buttons to the all the pages or even let users log in to it with their social logins.

 Websites have become online business cards for logistics companies.
-The role of UX and UI for such websites cannot be overestimated.
+The role of logistics website design cannot be overestimated.
 Designers and developers should work closely together to develop a product that people will love.